IshmanM/Portfolio/README.md

 Welcome!
 Please see my portfolio attached as a PDF

 Hyperlinks in the PDF can only be accessed when opened by PDF Viewer.
-For Convenience they are listed below:
+For convenience they are listed below:

 - GitHub: https://github.com/IshmanM
 - Semantic Segmentation project repository: https://github.com/IshmanM/UNET-semantic-segmentation